h12w/kpax/README.md

 kafka
 =====

+[forked from github.com/stealthly/siesta]

-kafka/proto: Wire protocol only (forked from github.com/stealthly/siesta)
+kafka/proto: wire protocol only kafka/client: client to a Kafka cluster